- Article 1: Purpose

 Section 7.
 Quorum.

-A. Administration and faculty non-members.
+- Administration and faculty non-members.
 Any member of the administration or faculty may attend meetings of the Senate.
-Such a visitor may speak but not vote.
+Such a visitor may speak but have no vote.

-Section 3.
-Ad hoc committees.
-The Senate may create ad hoc committees to address specific short term issues as deemed appropriate and expedient at the time.
+Section 4: Ad hoc committees.
+The Senate may create ad hoc committees to address specific short-term issues as deemed appropriate and expedient at the time.
 Such ad hoc committees will report to the Senate at appropriate intervals and in writing at the conclusion of their charge.
 Such ad hoc committees will disband at the conclusion of their charge.

 Section 2.
 Referendum on veto.
 The veto of a majority of the Senate by a majority of colleges shall become effective only if it is supported by a majority of the faculties of the colleges voting by paper mail ballot or by electronic voting that reasonably ensures only one vote per faculty member.
 If paper, ballots shall be mailed by the Secretary to all faculty members of the colleges within fifteen days following a veto.
 The secretary shall count such ballots fifteen days after mailing them.
 Electronic votes shall be counted five days after the electronic mailing of the ballot or electronic notification of the call to vote.